The Open Door: Music and lyrics

 "Weight of the World" is a "relentless rocker with Eastern motifs and distorted vocals".
-Inspired by the pressures of fame, Lee was feeling "pressure from fans who feel I can solve their problems".
+Lee's inspiration for the song was the pressures of fame, including the pressure she felt from fans "who feel I can solve their problems".
 She said she wants "to be there for people and tell them what I think" but she is "not a therapist" and doesn't "have all the answers", noting that she understands that sometimes "the only thing that seems to really help is that someone else who has felt that low expressing those feelings to you".
+In the song, Lee used a music box and toy piano that she had kept since childhood.

-"Lithium" is a slow-tempo rock song; Lee sings of the fear of lithium in a lower register.
-The song is about "the choice between the comfort of sorrow and the possibility of happiness", Lee said, and represents the singer's habit of letting sorrow "be an excuse to make music", a "cycle" she admits she does not want to be stuck in.
+In "Lithium", Lee sings about "the choice between the comfort of sorrow and the possibility of happiness".
+It represents her habit of letting sorrow "be an excuse to make music", a "cycle" she admits she does not want to be stuck in.
 Lee originally wrote its chorus on guitar when she was 16 years old, but later changed it to piano when she wrote the verses.
 The Sydney Morning Herald described the song as "sweeping, churning", with its "refrain of 'I want to stay in love with my sorrow / Oh God but I want to let it go'" getting "to the heart of Lee's life story so far."
 Entertainment Weekly described it as a "tortured Queensrÿche-style pain strummer".
 Sam Law of Kerrang! said "Lithium" showcases Lee's "classical powerhouse, built around a tinkling piano" and her "wide-ranging vocals", with "crashes of metallic instrumentation".
+"The Last Song I'm Wasting on You", the B-side track on the "Lithium" single, was written by Lee during the Fallen tour.
+She recorded it at the time in a bathroom on an analog device.
+When asked if the song was about Moody, Lee said, "If I answer that, then I'm not hiding anything anymore.
+But I just sort of answered it, didn't I?"
+She later deemed it "one of those personal, hard moments, when beauty is born out of pain".